Owen Miller Player Props: Brewers vs. Pirates

 Owen Miller At The Plate

-- Miller will look to extend his four-game hitting streak.
-He's batting .412 over the course of his last games.

-- Miller has picked up a hit in 44 of 64 games this year, with multiple hits 15 times.

-- In 6.3% of his games this year, he has hit a long ball, and 1.7% of his trips to the dish.
+- In 6.3% of his games this year, he has hit a home run, and 1.7% of his trips to the dish.

-- In 28.1% of his games this year, Miller has tallied at least one RBI.
+- In 28.1% of his games this year, Miller has driven in at least one run.
 In four of those games (6.3%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.